 In Silver Storm‘s case, although here the heroine is almost raped, her bodice ripped, she is abandoned and cheated on… it’s still sweet.

-All in all, a decent old-school romance, maybe not a keeper, but I had fun with it.
+Cynthia Wright’s first entry in her seven-part Ravenau family saga is off to a great start.
+All in all, a solid, old-school romance; maybe not a keeper, but I had fun with it.

 |Rating Report Card|